spk121/guile-plotutils/README.md

 upstream used by other programs, and some OSs and distros just don't build or install libplot in a way that is usable by other program.

 It appears to work on some GNU/Linux distros.

-## Running from source

-To run one of the examples or your own code with Guile-Plotutils built directly from source, use `tools/uninstalled-env`.
-For example

-    $ tools/uninstalled-env tools/run-guile examples/ex-plot3.scm
+Some Debian-based distros still have a package for the nearly extinct libplot.